Igbo History and Origins

 These missionary enterprises were, beneath the surface, capitalist ventures of Europe, for they were eventually going to recover in the distant future all they had spent in innumerable folds.

 With their robust finances, the RCM agents were able to attract and absorb many of the church teachers and catechists of the CMS into their fold.
-In fact, an entire congregation of CMS converts in Osomari [Osomala] was led by one Jacob Akubeze (a CMS church teacher) to switch over to the RCM when his hands had been well oiled by the missionaries of RCM.
-Another method deployed by missionaries of RCM in winning many converts within a short time was the purchase of slaves which they extensively embarked on before they changed strategy by seeking out noble men they considered seducible.
+An entire congregation of CMS converts in Osomari [Osomala] was led by one Jacob Akubeze (a CMS church teacher) to switch over to the RCM when his hands had been well-oiled by the missionaries of RCM.
+Another method deployed by missionaries of RCM in winning many converts within a short time was the purchase of slaves which they extensively embarked on before they changed strategy by seeking out noblemen they considered seducible.
 One of such men was Idigo of Aguleri who received a seductive gift of a horse from them as a support for his Ọzọ ambition.
 Idigo fell completely flat for it.
 He broke the laws of his clan, and for fear of attack from his clansmen who warned him not to entertain the strange religion among them, ran away.
 With the RCM support, Idigo went and founded a ‘Christian village’ with his large family in an unoccupied land within Agụleri by 1890.
 It was from among his Christian village that the first Catholics and early educated people in Agụleri were drawn.
 Idigo’s descendants, today, claim to have come from a “royal” lineage of about 500 years when their patriarch had only escaped from the heart of Agụleri to establish another settlement just 132 years ago!
 During this period also, the first attempt at Christianizing the Ìgbò of the Cross River was made in 1888 when the United Free Church Mission, alternatively known as “Presbyterian” established, rather passively, a mission at Unwana in today’s Ebọnyị State.
 The Presbyterian mission among the Cross River Ìgbò did not thrive until the beginning of the 20th century.

 The 1890s were to mark the last decade of the struggling attempts to Christianize the Ìgbò in the 19th century.
 The rivalry between the CMS and RCM had continued as both enterprises began moving 5 to 30 miles into the interiors of Ìgbòland from Ọnịcha.
 This launch into the interiors began to happen—more decisively—only when the two missionary enterprises were now completely dominated by white men and women, some of who were racists too.
 On the part of the CMS, the black Africans from Sierra Leone who were mostly of Ìgbò parentage and who were locally called “oyibo oji” had tilled the soil of the enterprise for some 3 decades, but were now considered incapable of running it, especially to match the all-white-led RCM, their rival.
 In sum, the CMS authorities at the Headquarters in London embarked on what would later be known as the “Root and Branch Reform” by sending in scores of fire-spitting, energetic, university-educated young white missionary men and women from 1890s to 1910s to Ìgbòland east of the Niger.
-Some of the notable ones included Henry Dobinson, Thomas John Dennis (together with two of his siblings, Fanny and Edward), Edith Warner, Herbert Tugwell (Bishop), Sydney Richard Smith, George Thomas Basden, Mary Elms and others.
+Some of the notable ones included Henry Dobinson, Thomas John Dennis (together with two of his siblings, Fanny and Edward), Edith Warner, Herbert Tugwell (Bishop), Sydney Richard Smith, George Thomas Basden, Mary Elms, and others.
 Most of these aforementioned spent not less than 20 years among the Niger Ìgbò and were able to effectively Christianize the people later in the 20th century!
 This radical team of white CMS agents would match the RCM fire for fire in the fight for the Ìgbò mind as the new century drew close.

 Meanwhile, Bishop Crowther would die in the early 1890s from the racist humiliation he received from the young white evangelicals.
 The 1890s proved also a turbulent period for the white zealots who had arrived with pomp, in their words, to conquer and overthrow the Ìgbò society for their lord Jesus Christ.
 They could not have possibly marched freely through the Ìgbò territory without encountering fierce resistance.
 On the western flank of the River Niger where the West Niger Ìgbò territory was, there was a growing discontent against these missionaries and their efforts to Christianize the people which resulted in the overthrow of the traditional order.
 To contain these unwanted events among them, a dreaded secret society famously known as Ekumeku was formed in the town of Ìgbò-Ụzọ (erroneously spelled “Ibusa” in today’s Delta State).
 Ekumeku, as some have conjectured, is a corrupted version of Ekwunekwu which implies, in Ìgbò language, the imperative of “speak nothing” or “do not reveal!”
 Within a short time, the Ekumeku movement spread to other parts of West Niger Ìgbò territory.
 And by 1898, the movement attacked mission establishments at Isele-Uku, Illa, Ebu, Ezi, Ọkpanam, and Ìgbò-Ụzọ.
 The missionaries were deeply frightened and called on the Royal Niger Company (the British Government body representing the trading group) to intervene with their military expeditionary forces.
 One Egbosha, an insignificant character in the Isele-Uku society who had become acquainted with the white man as a convert of the RCM, facilitated the intervention.
-Through his compliance, the SMA (Society for African Missions)-RCM under Fr Zappa intimated one Major Festing, a soldier and arch Roman Catholic of the Ekumeku secret society.
+Through his compliance, the SMA (Society for African Missions)-RCM under Fr Zappa intimated one Major Festing, a soldier and arch-Roman Catholic of the Ekumeku secret society.
 According to Professor Ayandele, Festing “led a force of well-disciplined troops officered by six Europeans and punished the Ekumeku in a manner similar to the punishment inflicted upon the Ijebu.
 [Thus] Egbosha was confirmed on his throne at Isele-Uku.”

 Characters like Egbosha who were nobodies in the traditional society but who smartly took advantage of the situation to become important by submitting to Christianization, acquiring some literacy in mission primary schools, and working for the missions and/or trading companies were scornfully referred to as enu oyibo (the “emergency new men” who were made by Oyibo [the whiteman]).
 On the eastern flank of the River Niger, such men abound among the Ìgbò, and they include persons like Walter Amobi of Ògídí, Kọdịlịnye of Obosi, Idigo of Agụleri, Onyeama of Eke, among others.
 Interestingly, these “enu oyibo” men produced descendants who were regarded as socially and materially successful families in the Ìgbò society throughout the 20th century and even now.
 This phase of Ìgbò Christianization came to an end by 1901 when the white missionaries in Ìgbò territory—in cahoots with their colonizer-brethren who had set out since 1885 invading Africa and partitioning it into their colonies—encouraged planned military expeditions as the quickest solution to resisting the “civilization” their forebears, led by Thomas Buxton, had charged them to bring to the Ìgbò and other Africans principally via Christianization.